hipa-org/HIPA-CLI/README.md

 # High Intensity Peak Analysis

-#### Beta

-Calculates high intensity peaks from a given text file and creates
-different output files.
+Calculates high intensity peaks from a given text file and creates  different output files.
 Tested with text files provided by Fiji.
 Sample data is provided in the sampleData folder.
 Your data will probably work if the text file has the structure as the files in sampleData